 Consider having a speaker discuss their research or invite someone to dive deeper into a focus area that is being discussed in a class.
 Workshops and/or demonstrations on software or processes can also be of value.
-Try to find topics that are relevant to a large percentage of your membership to increase its relevance.
+Try to find topics that are relevant to a large percentage of your membership.